 Muscles sometimes develop knotted areas called trigger points.
 A trigger point is a local contracture or tight band in a muscle fiber that can

+disrupt function and restrict range of motion.
 These trigger points are highly sensitive and can be painful when touched.
 They are also often the cause of referred pain (or pain that affects another part of the body).
 Clinicians push thin solid needles through the skin into trigger points.
 The needles are used to stimulate the tissue, not to inject medication.

 A patient may experience different sensations when being needled, muscle soreness, aching and a muscle twitch when a needle is inserted